The LOVE Building - Designing Justice + Designing Spaces

 The LOVE Building

-Completed in 2024, The LOVE Building is a mixed-use development/adaptive reuse project redesigned as the permanent home for a collective of Detroit justice nonprofits, with office spaces, multi-purpose community gathering space, retail, and restaurant space.
+Completed in 2024, The LOVE Building is a commercial development redesigned as the permanent home for a collective of Detroit justice nonprofits, with office spaces, multi-purpose community gathering space, retail, and restaurant space.

 Designing Justice + Designing Spaces was hired by Allied Media Projects – working with local architects of record Centric Design – to conduct a feasibility study for adaptive reuse of the building and site including: Concept Development Package and Community Engagement.